vojtechruz/vojtechruzicka-blog/src/posts/jshell/index.md

 Methods
 -------
 As we saw above, you can declare variables on the root level, not inside any class.
 You can do the same for methods.
 Again, you don't need to worry about any modifiers such as public, static or final.
-You just start with the return type and the name of the method with possible parameters:
+You simply start with the return type and the name of the method with possible parameters:

 ```jshelllanguage
 jshell> String sayHello(String name) {